Gaurav1613/Code-sample_Gaurav-Yadav/README.md

 **Main file**

-CodeSample_GauravYadav.m - This is the main file to be used to run GA optimization.
+GAOptim_Main.m - This is the main file to be used to run GA optimization.

 **Supporting files**
 1. getElementNamesAndCount.m - This element is used to obtain the total number of elements and the nodes to which they are connected.